 During the rainy season, the cuckoo migrates to wetter localities, such as riversides, marshes, and flooded areas, where it can feed on larger prey, such as frogs and lizards.
 Its migrations are closely tied to the seasonal availability of food.

-In addition to migrating in search of food, the African cuckoo is also known to migrate in order to breed.
-As such, it is able to adapt to changing environmental conditions and take advantage of the resources available in different parts of its range.
+In addition to migrating in search of food, the African cuckoo is also known to migrate to breed.
+As such, it can adapt to changing environmental conditions and take advantage of the resources available in different parts of its range.

 Kingdom | Animalia |